AdaCore/uwrap/documentation/language_pick.rst

 is equivalent to not having a pick clause.

-Actions targeted by a pick clause can be a nested block, a sequence, a wrap clause or a weave clause.
+Actions targeted by a pick clause can be a a sequence, a wrap clause or a weave clause.

 Picking Expressions
 -------------------